Translation: Translators

-A competent translator is not only bilingual but bicultural.
 A language is not merely a collection of words and of rules of grammar and syntax for generating sentences, but also a vast interconnecting system of connotations and cultural references whose mastery, writes linguist Mario Pei, "comes close to being a lifetime job."

-The complexity of the translator's task cannot be overstated; one author suggests that becoming an accomplished translator—after having already acquired a good basic knowledge of both languages and cultures—may require a minimum of ten years' experience.
-Viewed in this light, it is a serious misconception to assume that a person who has fair fluency in two languages will, by virtue of that fact alone, be consistently competent to translate between them.
+Michael Wood, a Princeton University emeritus professor, writes: "[T]ranslation, like language itself, involves contexts, conventions, class, irony, posture and many other regions where speech acts hang out.
+This is why it helps to compare translations [of a given work]."

-Emily Wilson, a professor of classical studies at the University of Pennsylvania and herself a translator, writes: "[I]t is [hard] to produce a good literary translation.
-This is certainly true of translations of ancient Greek and Roman texts, but it is also true of literary translation in general: it is very difficult.
-Most readers of foreign languages are not translators; most writers are not translators.
-Translators have to read and write at the same time, as if always playing multiple instruments in a one-person band.
-And most one-person bands do not sound very good."
+Emily Wilson, a professor of classical studies at the University of Pennsylvania and herself a translator, writes:

 When in 1921, three years before his death, the English-language novelist Joseph Conrad – who had long had little contact with everyday spoken Polish – attempted to translate into English Bruno Winawer's short Polish-language play, The Book of Job, he predictably missed many crucial nuances of contemporary Polish language.